croservices/cro/docs/index.md

 ## Introductory Material

-The essentials you need to know to get building with Cro.
+The essentials you need to know to get building with Cro:

 * [Getting Started](docs/intro/getstarted)
 * [Creating HTTP Services](docs/intro/http-server)